ptcodes/ptcodes.github.io/_posts/2020-05-26-domain-registration-with-amazon-route-53-using-awscli.md

 And you can see your domain there.

 It turns out it's pretty convenient to register domain names from the command lines.
-It's easy to wrap commands in shell scripts to simplify the further usage.
+It's easy to wrap commands in shell scripts to simplify further usage.